AMReX-Codes/amrex/Docs/sphinx_documentation/source/GPU.rst

 To build AMReX with GPU support, add ``USE_CUDA=TRUE`` to the ``GNUmakefile`` or as a command line argument.

-Only IBM and PGI support CUDA Fortran, which is also built when ``USE_CUDA=TRUE``.

-AMReX does not require OpenACC or CUDA Fortran, but application codes can use them if they are supported by the compiler.
+AMReX does not require OpenACC, but application codes can use them if they are supported by the compiler.
 For OpenACC support, add ``USE_ACC=TRUE``.
 PGI, Cray and GNU compilers support OpenACC.
 Thus, for OpenACC, you must use ``COMP=pgi``, ``COMP=cray`` or ``COMP=gnu``.